RonIovine/pshell/README.md

 logging system is used.
 All of the trace logging/filtering features are only available via the C based library.

-In addition to the infrastructure components, ten demo programs are also provided, three (C, Python, and Go) to show the usage of the pshell server API, three (C, Python and Go) to show the usage of pshell control API, one to show the usage of the stand-alone PshellReadline API (Python only), one to show the usage of the trace filter/trace log API (C only), one to show the usage of a stand-alone (no filtering) trace log application (C only), and one to show the usage of the multi-call binary API (C only).
+In addition to the infrastructure components, several demo programs are also provided to show the usage of the various APIs for each component.
+See the respective 'demo' directories under each language for specific examples.

 Finally, a stub module/library is provided that will honor the complete API of the normal pshell library but with all the underlying functionality stubbed out.
 This will allow all the pshell